 You can also get an RV pass which means that you’ll be able to park your own RV on-site at Wonderfruit.
 You can choose from two passes, one of which will also give you access to an electric and water hookup.
 One RV pass is valid for 6 people.
 You can buy an RV pass on arrival however it is cheaper to buy online before the start of the event.

-You can also opt for an accommodation of your choice.
-Pattaya offers an extremely broad range of accommodation options, be it a hotel or pool villa which you can share with your friends, there are a multitude of alternatives to choose from depending on your preferences.
-In the past we’ve had a look on Airbnb and been able to stay in some very beautiful villas at affordable prices.
-If room service and hotel breakfasts are your lifeline during a festival then why not give Booking.com a go to find a hotel that ticks all the right boxes?
+You can also opt for the accommodation of your choice.
+Pattaya offers an extremely broad range of accommodation options, be it a hotel or pool villa which you can share with your friends, there is a multitude of alternatives to choose from depending on your preferences.
+In the past, we’ve had a look on Airbnb and been able to stay in some very beautiful villas at affordable prices.
+If room service and hotel breakfasts are your lifelines during a festival then why not give Booking.com a go-to find a hotel that ticks all the right boxes?